- THE OAA

 “I’m excited about the jury’s selections for this year's 2020 Design Excellence Awards, and I am pleased to be able to finally share them with you today.
 These projects are exemplary of the outstanding work being done by Ontario architects,” says OAA President Kathleen Kurtin.
 “I was particularly happy to see the quality and innovation in this year’s finalists, given that it was the first time EUI was included as a mandatory requirement of the submission process.
 Climate stability is a priority for the Association, and these awards demonstrate that Design Excellence is not limited by building responsibly for the future, but rather enriched.”

 Selected from 79 eligible submissions, the 20 finalists were judged on a number of criteria, including creativity, context, sustainability, good design/good business, and legacy.
-The final 10 Design Excellence winners—as well as the recipients of the Best Emerging Practice, G. Randy Roberts Service Award, Lifetime Design Achievement, and Order of da Vinci—will be announced on Friday, April 3.
+The final 10 Design Excellence winners—as well as the recipients of the Best Emerging Practice, G. Randy Roberts Service Award, Lifetime Design Achievement, and Order of da Vinci—will be announced shortly.

 OAA President Kathleen Kurtin and other architects involved with the OAA Awards Program’s Design Excellence Finalists are available for phone or email interviews.
 Additional information and high-resolution photos on all finalists are also available from the OAA.
 Please contact: